Effective Date: February 4, 2021

 - Residential staff will be responsible for posting within the residential building common areas.
 The staff members will be responsible for checking their staff mailboxes and posting all materials in a timely manner (usually within two working days).

-- Student organizations will be responsible for posting their fliers/posters in common areas (i.e. Wade Commons, Fribley Commons, The Spot and Rough Rider Room) after they have been date stamped in the respective area office.
+- Student or campus organizations will be responsible for posting their fliers/posters in common areas (i.e. Wade Commons, Fribley Commons - there is no posting in these facilities any longer) after they have been date stamped in the respective area office.

-Violations of this policy will be referred to the university judicial system in the Office of Student Affairs.
+Violations of this policy may be referred to the Office of Student Conduct and Community Standards.
+Employee violations will be handled through the appropriate administrative processes.
+Violations by a commercial or off-campus organization will be addressed by the Dean of Students Office.
 Groups or individuals responsible for violations will be assessed the actual cost of cleanup and any necessary repairs.
 The minimum charge will be $50 with additional action and fees possible in more serious cases.